benjnguyen/R4DS-TidyTuesday/README.md

 Functionally, the legend filter works like ggplotly's legend filter -- which is not exactly intuitive.
 Plotly's interactive legend does what I would expect -- it collapses the stacked bars onto its respective axis.
 The plotly graph can be seen in the shiny application 'Franchise-Shiny'.

-However, in Tableau, if the 'exclude' option is used, it will re-calculate the graphs, filtering for the remaining revenue streams.
+However, in Tableau, if the 'exclude' option is used in the legend, it will re-calculate the graphs, filtering for the remaining revenue streams.
 I still have to figure that out in ggplot and plotly, but admittedly it is a very handy feature.
+It would have to be an event handler (i.e. observeEvent()) that finds out what revenue stream has been selected so I can filter out the revenue category from the data and reproduce the graph.